Emmynash/iLinkOnServer/README.md

 ** Added a delivery message to SMS Text
 ** Reverse groups array
-\*\* One-to-many/Many-to-one relationship for EventComments and User entities
+\*\* One-to-many/Many-to-one relationship for EventComments and User entities **Added memberId in eventRSVP entity, and load eventRSVP in Event entity **